The Town Council would like to welcome you to its website. We hope you will find it easy to use.

 Sandown is a seaside town within Sandown Bay nestling on the south coast of the Isle of Wight.
 The town is famous for its golden sandy beach and has been delighting holiday makers for over 150 years.
 Sandown seafront is just yards from the town’s shops, café’s, pubs and restaurants and is within easy level walking along the towns broad promenades and sea wall.

-The sea is safe to bathe in.
-Sandown Bay was used by the Natwest Island Games 2011 to hold the sailing and windsurfing events.
+The sea is safe to bathe in and in the main season, which this year (2016) will be from Sat 02 July – Sun 04 September , 1000hrs – 1800hrs, RNLI Lifeguards will be in attendance.
 With Sandown having a mild climate it constantly has a high placing in the UK’s sunshine records just what is needed for a summer holiday.
+Sandown is one of only four beaches on the Island to have gained a Seaside Award.

 Along Culver Parade you will find a bowls club, crazy golf, a putting green as well as a skate park, Adizone, and children’s play areas.
 Further along is Sandown Zoo with a Tiger Sanctuary and also Dinosaur Isle Museum.